This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 12. Run your dishwasher only when it is full.
 By waiting till it’s full, you make the best use of the water and energy needed to wash your dishes.

 13. Make your own cleaning solutions.
 Most store bought cleaners are full of nasty chemicals you really don’t want polluting your home.
-But there are tons of great cleaning formulas you can make at home that work just as well!
-Get some DIY cleaner recipes »
+But there are tons of great cleaning formulas you can make at home that work just as well, and cost just pennies to make!
+Get some DIY cleaner recipes. »

 14. Use washable rags instead of paper towels.
 Use old rags or kitchen towels to clean up messes around the house.
 This not only saves you a few dollars, but also saves trees and keeps paper out of the landfill.